GaijinEntertainment/daScript/doc/source/stdlib/json.rst

 .. _alias-Token:

-.. das:attribute:: Tokenis a variant type
+.. das:attribute:: Token is a variant type

 +-------+------+
 +_string+string+